nikitavoloboev/data/meta/Reference.md

 ## Years
 I often add a year in brackets to some articles or talks like `(2017)` which stands for the year in which that article or talk was given in.

-## Karabiner mappings
-I may often say something like `which I binded to a + k` which means I binded some action with Karabiner to `a` modifier key held down + k.
-For what means, you can read [this](../macOS/apps/karabiner/Karabiner.md).